Fahd Jassem al-Freij: Career

 On 8 August 2011, Freij was appointed Chief of Staff of the Syrian Arab Army during the Syrian civil war.
 In December 2011, defected Syrian Army officers reported that prior to his appointment of Chief of Staff, al-Freij commanded the Syrian Army Special Forces in the regions of Daraa, Idlib and Hama during the Syrian uprising.

 His tenure was marked by large-scale military operations and indiscriminate violence against civilians, including the use of barrel bomb in densely populated areas.

 However, on 18 July 2012, after Defense Minister Dawoud Rajiha was assassinated in the 2012 Damascus bombing, Freij was appointed by Bashar al-Assad to succeed Rajiha.
 He was also named as Deputy Commander-in-Chief of the Army and the Armed Forces.

 On 1 January 2018, Lieutenant General Ali Abdullah Ayyoub was the successor of al-Freij as Minister of Defense.

-War crime charges
+War crime charges and legal proceedings

 In October 2023, French prosecutors at the Judicial Court of Paris charged Fahd Jassem Al-Freij and his successor Ali Ayyoub for their culpability in a barrel bomb in southwestern Syrian city of Daraa that killed French-Syrian national Salah Abou Nabout at his home in 2017.

+On 11 August 2026, a Syrian court sentenced al-Freij to death in absentia as part of a ruling against several former regime officials.